DevecorSoft/blog/cn/devecor/blog/docker-desktop-repleacement.md

 ## Install Docker Engine on Ubuntu

-As long as it launched, we can jump to ubuntu termial with `multipass shell`, then please just follow [the docker offical doc](https://docs.docker.com/engine/install/ubuntu/)
+As long as it launched, we can jump to ubuntu terminal with `multipass shell`, then please just follow [the docker official doc](https://docs.docker.com/engine/install/ubuntu/)

-## Expose docker deamon to network via TCP
+## Expose docker daemon to network via TCP

 * Remote tcp config